 The good news is that there are plenty of good choices available.
 If you want something to drink, use in smoothies, or add to coffee, there are many different plant-based milk that avoid overly offensive ingredients.

 The bad news is that most non-dairy milks are usually very low in nutrients.
 The parent food to these plant-based milks — the almonds, the cashews, the hemp seeds, and so on — are extremely nutrient-dense in and of themselves.
 Just check out my posts on nuts and seeds to get the nutritional lay of the land.
-But almond milk isn’t almonds, cashew milk isn’t cashews, and hemp seed milk isn’t hemp seeds.
+But almond milk isn’t the whole almond.
+Cashew milk isn’t the whole cashew.
+Hemp seed milk isn’t the whole hemp seed.

 This isn’t surprising when you think about how nut milks are made: by blending the nuts with a bunch of water and straining out the solids to try to extract some of the nut-ness.
 It’s pretty inefficient.
 If you could press an almond to wring out the almond milk, then you’d have something interesting.
 But that’s not how it works.
 Most non-dairy milks are superficial mirages of the real thing.

-To illustrate this, let’s look at the most popular non-dairy milks and compare the nutrients in the parent nut/seed/plant to the nutrients in the nut/seed/plant-milk (when applicable).
+To illustrate this, let’s look at the most popular non-dairy milks and compare the nutrients in the parent nut, seed, and plant to the nutrients in the nut, seed, and plant-milk (when applicable).

 Not great carry over.
 No prebiotic almond fiber.
 Almost no protein, magnesium, manganese, or copper.
-The richest nutrients are all the ones they added after the fact.
+The richest nutrients are all the ones the manufacturer adds after the fact.

 Cashew milk is in the same boat: mostly water, not too much cashew.

 In an ounce of cashews